maggie202506/cudydocs-trial/docs/user_guide/wireless_router/network.md

 2. Select the Mode according to your ISP from the drop-down list.
     - Select Bridge if your ISP is not listed and no other parameters are required.
     - Select Custom if your ISP is not listed but provides necessary parameters.

+    !!!
+Note
-    **Note**: Once Mode is selected, the necessary parameters are predetermined, including Internet 	VLAN ID, IPTV VLAN ID and LAN port for IPTV connection.
+        Once Mode is selected, the necessary parameters are predetermined, including Internet VLAN ID, IPTV VLAN ID and LAN port for IPTV connection.
 Otherwise, please select the LAN type to determine which port is used to support IPTV service.

 3. Click *Save & Apply*.
 4. Connect the set-top box to the corresponding LAN port predetermined by the ISP or specified by you in STEP 2.
 You may need to configure your set-top box before enjoying your TV.